 • delivered a multimillion pound solar investment programme on our council and community buildings, including installing 3.8 Megawatts (MW) of solar panels across the city

-We're the first local authority to have the type of energy sleeving arrangement where we can use the electricity we generate from our own wind turbines and solar farm to supply around a third of our own electricity demand
+We're the first local authority to have the type of energy sleeving arrangement where we can use the electricity we generate from our own wind turbines and solar farm to supply around a third of our own electricity demand.

 How we'll support generation of electricity from renewable sources and use of smart energy solutions in the future

 Through the City Leap Energy Partnership, we intend to install more solar PV on the buildings we own.
+Through our City Leap collaboration, we've submitted a planning application for a new 1.1 megawatt solar farm.